jarretbryan/codesocieties-winter-19/building-nets-for-floating-data.md

 The other alternative, precompiled datasets, which are often hosted on sites like Github or institutional datastores created for both academic and nonacademic research, share many of the same shortcomings as APIs.
 Precompiled datasets are commonly used to fed machine learning models and depending on the methodologies used to coalesce the data, emulate different sets of biases.
 Biased data creates biased machine learning models which magnify and reproduce problems that already exist.

 Biased data and the products created from them have massive repercussions on our experiences of the everyday.
 It can influence voter turnout; it can be used to justify violence against communities that are already hyper-policed.
 Machine learning will not save us from our subjectivity.
-Furthermore, APIs and precompiled datasets don't often reflect space on the internet that do not have the personal resources or the technological skillsets to create them.
+Furthermore, APIs and precompiled datasets rarely reflect space online spaces that do not have the personal resources or the technological skillsets to quantify and represent themselves in these ways.
 They do not provide access to communities on the margins that cannot publicize themselves.

 We then moved on to talk more in-depth about web scraping.
 What is it and why would we want to use it?
 Web scraping is a code based methodology for pulling data off websites without having to go through official portals or access points.
 Web scraping gives us, independent researchers, technologists, artists, the ability to bypass corporations and governmental agencies in our pursuit of data and information.
 We can be more careful, more tactical in where we choose to source from and who we seek to represent in our datasets.
 "Scraping is perfect for data that is ungathered, under-respected, or generally lacks the resources to be bundled into a set; data that is "floating."